-The standard keyboard design makes use of 104 keys that includes alphanumerics, a dedicated number pad, function keys, control keys, and directional keys, but different manufacturers add or subtract these depending on the needs of their customers.
+The standard keyboard design makes use of 104 keys that includes alphanumerics, a dedicated number pad, function keys, control keys, and directional keys, but different manufacturers will add or subtract these depending on the needs of their customers.

 The goal with ergonomic keyboards is typically to leave your wrist in a resting position.
 You might not feel the difference in the short term, but it can put significantly less stress on your joints over the long term.
-Some ergonomic models can veer pretty wildly from standard design principles, so not every model will necessarily be the right choice for everyone.
+Some ergonomic models can vary pretty wildly from standard design principles, so not every model will necessarily be the right choice for everyone.